bluespace-ai/bluespace_ai_xsens_ros_mti_driver/README.txt

 =[ Xsens MTi driver for ROS 2.0]============================================================

 Documentation:
     You can find the full documentation in "<your MT SDK directory>/doc/xsensdeviceapi/doc/html/index.html" under "ROS MTi driver" section.
+The SDK can be downloaded from https://www.xsens.com/software-downloads.

 Prerequisites:
-    - ROS 2.0 Eloquent or Foxy
+    - ROS 2.0 Eloquent
     - C/C++ Compiler: GCC 5.4.0 or MSVC 14.0
     - C++14

 Building:
-    - Copy xsens_ros_mti_driver folder from your MT SDK directory into your ROS 2.0 workspace 'src' folder.
+    - Copy xsens_ros_mti_driver folder into your ROS 2.0 workspace 'src' folder.
         Make sure the permissions are set to o+rw on your files and directories.

     - Build xspublic from your catkin workspace: